Grammar

 3. Generate diagram.

-Throughout the drafting process, you can copy-paste your code from the diagrammer into the DiagramandNotes page.
-You can also edit directly in the DiagramAndNotes page, but making changes on the diagrammer itself is probably more efficient.
-Once your code is ready in the text diagrammer's text editor, you can click "Draw" to generate the diagram.
+Throughout the drafting process, you can copy-paste your code from the diagrammer into the Diagrams page.
+You can also edit directly in the Diagrams page, but making changes on the diagrammer itself is probably more efficient, since you can click "Draw" to generate the diagram as you go.

 4. Draft notes.

-With each diagram, you can include notes in the appropriate text botes of the DiagramAndNotes page, es discussed above.
+With each diagram, you can include notes in the appropriate text boxes of the Diagrams page, as discussed above.
 These may list and explain viable options and provide arguments for your preferred reading.
 These notes should include relevant secondary literature as appropriate and follow the Style Guide.

 Include notes for: